southwick-associates/salicprep/github_vignettes/r-on-server.md

 # R on Server Info

-Provide information about the R installation on the server and some recommendations for usage
+Provide information about the R installation on the server and some recommendations for usage.

+- Getting Started
+- Usage
+- Installation Customization

 ## Getting started

 Include some info on how to open R for the first time and what you should see.
 Also reference [Rstudio Recommended Settings](rstudio-settings.md).

+## Usage

+Probably give a little background on renv here, and the cache location.

-## Installation Location
+## Installation Customization

-E drive
+R is installed on the E:/ drive instead of the default C:/ drive:

 ![](img/r-install.png)

-## Customization

-Customized R install files are located in `./R-3-6.3/etc/`
+### Startup

+Two files that define the customized system-level R startup are located in a subfolder of the R installation (`./R-3-6.3/etc/`).
+You can learn more about R startup settings by running `?Startup` from the console.

-### Rprofile.site
+#### Rprofile.site

 ```r
 # Defines some Southwick server setup